+Only about 20% of apartments in Philly come with on-site parking, whereas those that do, of course, it come with a price.
 The cost to park a car in Philadelphia varies dramatically from neighborhood to neighborhood.
-Only about 20% of apartments in Philly come with on-site parking, whereas those that do, of course it comes with a price.
-Make sure you think about this if you will have a car.

 **Pro Tip: Philadelphia has a special program called ‘Residential Parking Permits’ where as a resident in an eligible area, you can park for about $35 for the entire year for your 1st vehicle.
 Keep in mind, this is not available in all neighborhoods and there are other requirements, you can learn more about Resident Parking Permits here.

 Philly is ranked top 10 in the world for its park system, which is why you may want to live near some of them.
 This is especially important if being outside and enjoying nature is a key part of your life.
 In that case, it may be worth being near one Philly’s largest three parks, including Pennypack Park, Fairmount Park or Wissahickon Valley Park.
 Pennypack is in Northeast Philadelphia, and Fairmount and Wissahickon are near Northwest Philadelphia.
 There are of course lots of other smaller parks throughout the city.